Creative Commons photo

-In this sense, Aja’s adaptation of the novel is spot-on, and in fact, he comes close to nailing it overall.
-In addition to capturing the dark and beautiful tone of the book, and imitating Hill’s Tarantino-esque, non-linear storytelling technique, Aja finds the same balance of devilish humor and pathos evident
+In this sense, Aja's adaptation of the novel is spot-on, and in fact, he comes close to nailing it overall.
+In addition to capturing the dark and beautiful tone of the book, and imitating Hill's Tarantino-esque, non-linear storytelling technique, Aja finds the same balance of devilish humor and pathos evident in the novel.

 Due to his unique powers, Ig begins to have interesting interactions with his peers.
 Some add comic relief to the story, such as when he convinces two reporters to beat each other up in order to win an interview with him.
 Others, however, tug at our heartstrings such as when his mother reveals that she hates being around him.

 Helping Aja strike this balance is Radcliffe himself who shows a true actor's range in his ability to make us both laugh and cry.
 Putting on a surprisingly believable American accent and truly becoming the defeated, yet defiant character of Ig Perrish, Radcliffe achieves his stated goal of proving he is more than just Harry Potter (although this doesn't mean that you still won't lose a little bit of your childhood when you hear your favorite boy wizard drop the F-bomb).
 Alongside him is a flurry of other great acting performances, from David Morse's emotional depiction of Merrin's lonely and depressed father to Heather Graham's portrayal of the giddy waitress who wants a slice of the limelight.